 While the Company makes significant investments in research and development and emerging product lines, there can be no assurance that it will be able to continue to successfully enhance its existing products, develop new innovative products and distinguish its products from its competitors' products through innovation and design.
-Product improvements and new product introductions also require significant planning, design, development and testing at the technological, product and manufacturing process levels and the Company may not be able to develop product improvements or new products in a timely manner.
+Product improvements and new product introductions also require significant planning, design, development and testing at the technological, product and manufacturing process levels and the Company may not be able to develop product improvements or new products in a timely manner, notably in light of temporary slowdowns or suspensions of production lines as a result of the ongoing COVID-19 health crisis.
 The new products of the Company's competitors may access the market more rapidly, be more effective with more features and/or less expensive than the Company's products, obtain better market acceptance, or render the Company's products obsolete.
 The Company may therefore not be able to satisfy the needs and preferences of customers and compete effectively with its competitors.
 Product development requires significant financial, technological and other resources.
-The Company expended approximately \$221.7 million in research and development in Fiscal 2019.
+The Company expended approximately \$238.4 million in research and development in Fiscal 2020.
 There can be no assurance that the Company will be able to sustain this level of investment or that this level of investment in research and development will be sufficient to successfully maintain the Company's competitive advantages in product innovation and design in the future.
 Further, the sales of any new products are expected to decline over such new products' life cycle, with sales being higher early in the life cycle of the new products and sales decreasing over time as the new products age.
 The Company cannot predict the length of the life cycle for any new product.
 Any failure by the Company to continue to enhance existing products and develop and market new products that respond to customer needs and preferences and achieve market acceptance could have a material adverse effect on the Company's business, results of operations or financial condition.
 In addition, even if the Company is able to successfully develop improvements to existing products and develop new products, there is no guarantee that the markets for the Company's existing products and new products will evolve as anticipated.
 If any of the markets in which the Company's existing products compete do not develop as expected, the Company's business, results of operations or financial condition could be materially adversely affected.

-The Company has completed a few acquisitions in the past months and it may also consider pursuing acquisitions, investments, alliances, joint ventures or similar transactions in the future.
+The Company has completed acquisitions in the past years and it may also consider pursuing acquisitions, investments, alliances, joint ventures or similar transactions in the future.
 Any such transactions would involve a number of risks, including: